GR3YH4TT3R93/termux-motd/README.md

 # Message of the Day

-Collection of 'Message of the Day' scripts for [Termux](https://termux.com/).
+A collection of 'Message of the Day' scripts for [Termux](https://termux.com/).

 ![Screen1](Screenhots/android-logo-small.jpg)